icassina/random-repo/README.md

 You'll notice that the bavigation bar has been augmented with a search box and a submit button, and a misterious light blue and gray area on the right side.
 The search box should be glowing blue.
 An indication that it is the starting point of the interaction.

 Other elements in the pages are:

 * a map, on the upper-right side, centered on Europe (if you zoom in, you'll notice that Netherland is in the center);
 * a black-ish area on the bommo-left side, showing two entries, one in green, the other in blue.
 It shows some logs;
 * two empty tables labeled "Airports" and "Runways" in the upper-left and bottom-right corners respectively.

 #### Search country

 As you click on the "Search country…" box, a drop-down menu appears, with a list of countries.
 As you start typing, the list shrinks showing only the countries matching the string the search box.
 Note: it will use the name, the code and the keywords of each country to find a match.

-As the user hits enter, the first country matching the criteria is selected and three requests are sent to the server, as shown in the logs box (here using Netherland as example):
+As the you hit enter, the first country matching the criteria is selected and three requests are sent to the server, as shown in the logs box (here using Netherland as example):
 ```
 -> GET /api/country/NL
 <- GET /api/country/NL
 ```
 The client asks for full information about the country, then requests the corresponding list of airports and runways:
 ```
 -> GET /api/airports/NL/geojson
 -> GET /api/runways/NL